sppmacd/heap/README.md

 ## Build

-This project requires a C++17 compiler.
+This project requires a C++20 compiler.
 It's tested on Linux (GCC and MinGW cross-compiling with Wine).
-It will *probably* work on MSVC.
+It was also tested if compiles on msvc v19 (with [Compiler Explorer](https://godbolt.org/z/EoGzb1aoc))

 Building on Linux:
 ```sh